kekekawaii2839/SchemaReinforcementLearning/readme.md

 </div>

-Welcome to the official repo for Schema Reinforcement Learning, containing the dataset, training scripts and evaluation code in our papar.
+Welcome to the official repo for Schema Reinforcement Learning, containing the dataset, training scripts, and evaluation code in our paper.

 ## What's New

-- **[2025/02/27]** Our papar is now released on arXiv!
+- **[2025/02/27]** Our paper is now released on arXiv!
+Check it [here](https://arxiv.org/abs/2502.18878)!
 - **[2025/02/26]** SchemaBench is now released!

 ## Data